jacksonfraga/loopback-tutorial/README.md

 ?
 Select model's base class PersistedModel
 ?
 Expose Category via the REST API?
 Yes
 ?
 Custom plural form (used to build REST URL): Categories ?
-Common model or server only? server
+Common model or server only? common
 Let's add some Category properties now.

 Enter an empty property name when done.